linden416/AWS_Linux_Server/README.md

 The server is tightly locked down for only ssh, web, and ntp incoming requests.

-A user account, **grader**, has been created for Udacity to access server with **sudo** privileges.
+A user account, **grader**, has been created for Udacity reviewer to access server with **sudo** privileges.

 ## The IP address and SSH port of Linux server

-The reviewer can access my AWS Linux server at: 35.171.85.15 The port has been changed, now using 2200
+The reviewer can access my AWS Linux server at: 35.171.85.15

+The port has been changed from the default, now using 2200

 Here is a sample invocation:

 ssh -i graderKey grader@35.171.85.15 -p 2200

 The passphrase respone to the prompt is **Udacity**:

 Enter passphrase for key 'graderKey': Udacity

 The private key **graderKey** has been added to this repository for reviewer.